-We have audited the consolidated and separate financial statements of ABC Limited (the group) set out on pages ... to ..., which comprise the statements of financial position as at 31 December 20X1, and the statements of profit or loss and other comprehensive income, the statements of changes in equity and the statements of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.
+We have audited the consolidated and separate financial statements of ABC Limited (the group) set out on pages ... to ..., which comprise the statements of financial position as at 31 December 20X1, and the statements of profit or loss and other comprehensive income, the statements of changes in equity and the statements of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of the group as at 31 December 20X1, and its consolidated and separate financial performance and consolidated and separate cash flows for the year then ended in accordance with

-International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
+In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of the group as at 31 December 20X1, and its consolidated and separate financial performance and consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.

 We conducted our audit in accordance with International Standards on Auditing (ISAs).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated and Separate Financial Statements section of our report.
-We are independent of the group in accordance with the Independent Regulatory Board for Auditors Code of Professional Conduct for Registered Auditors (IRBA Code), together with the ethical requirements that are relevant to our audit of the consolidated and separate financial statements in South Africa.
-We have fulfilled our other ethical responsibilities in accordance with these requirements and the IRBA Code.
-The IRBA Code is consistent with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (Part A and B).
+We are independent of the group in accordance with the Independent Regulatory Board for Auditors Code of Professional Conduct for Registered Auditors (IRBA Code) and other independence requirements applicable to performing audits of financial statements in South Africa.
+We have fulfilled our other ethical requirements applicable to performing audits in South Africa.
+The IRBA Code is consistent with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (Parts A and B).
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.